-2.1 Corrugated Stainless Steel Tubing - CSST
+2.2 Corrugated Stainless Steel Tubing - CSST

-- 2.1.1 CSST must be sized and installed properly as per the manufacture's instructions. - 2.1.2 To install CSST, the installer must be certified by the manufacture of brand that is being used. - 2.1.3 Each manufacture's CSST may vary in the in flow capacity.
+- 2.2.1 CSST must be sized and installed properly as per the manufacture's instructions. - 2.2.2 To install CSST, the installer must be certified by the manufacturer of brand that is being used. - 2.2.3 Each manufacturer's CSST may vary in the flow capacity.
 This is called Equivalent Hydraulic Diameter (EHD).
-Therefore each manufacture of CSST should have the EHD stamped on the CSST. - 2.1.4 Refer to the EHD when sizing CSST or IFGC Section 402.4 (Tables 13 through 17) as a guide. - 2.1.5 Refer to CSST Supplement in rear of this book.
+Therefore each manufacture of CSST should have the EHD stamped on the CSST.

+- 2.2.4 CSST must be encased in pipe sleeve when installed on roof - 2.2.5 Refer to the EHD when sizing CSST or IFGC Section 402.4 (Tables 15 through 19) as a guide. - 2.2.6 Refer to CSST Supplement in rear of this book.